Leskodamus/generic-bubble-sort-c/README.md

 # Generic Bubble Sort Library in C

-Sort arrays of any type using a custom comparator function in C using the bubble sort algorithm.
+Sort arrays of any type with a custom comparator function in C using the bubble sort algorithm.

 No preprocessing using macros and no use of `_Generic`, just pure C.